kajetanjasztal/matrix-tracer/README.md

-# Clean SVG QRcode redering
+# Clean SVG QRcode rendering

 This is a proof-of-concept of an optimized construction of grid-based 2D barcodes (like QRcodes, DataMatrix, etc.) for anti-aliased rendering.